vsr83/OrbitsGL/README.md

 The implementation currently does not store TLEs so they must be downloaded from sources such as [CelesTrak](https://celestrak.com/NORAD/elements/).
 TLEs must be pasted to the dialog available from the main menu.

+The visualization code should be able to handle around 80,000 TLE orbits simultaneously on a M1 Macbook Pro.

 Click below to execute in browser.
 [![Screenshot.](scrshot.png)](https://vsr83.github.io/OrbitsGL/)